 7. Hole Doughnuts

-Voted Best Dessert of 2016 by Bon Appetit, Hole Doughnuts is one of Asheville’s infamous donut shops.
-Along with classic donut flavors, they have a seasonal donut that rotates every week.
+Voted Best Dessert of 2016 by Bon Appetit, Hole Doughnuts is one of Asheville’s infamous donut shops – and trust us, there are many.

-Nearby, don’t miss one of Asheville’s cideries, Urban Orchard.
-Or, head over to Archetype West — a gorgeous AVL brewery with rooftop seating.
+Nearby, head to one of Asheville’s great cideries, Urban Orchard.
+Or, dip over to Archetype West – a gorgeous AVL brewery with rooftop seating.

 Hole Doughnuts | 168 Haywood Rd, Asheville, NC 28806